 The genesis for the project came from research conducted by the Göbie team — Tim Ronco, MFA Industrial Design; Courtney Snavely, MFA Design and Technology; Qinzi Tan, MFA Design and Technology; and Jane Mitchell, MFA Design and Technology — showing that “face to face interaction makes you happier,” Snavely said.

 “The more you interact the more tone there is in your vagus,” she added, referring to the nerve in your brain that engages unconscious body functions.

 Sleepwise is a compact wearable device that helps users create a personally designed environment, at home or on the road, to get a better night’s sleep.
 It reads body temperature and movement in the user and adjusts the temperature of the room, air quality, humidity, and lighting accordingly.

 “It’s building a bridge between technology and your environment,” Iris Xiaoyu Qu, MFA Design and Technology, said, adding that the idea from Sleepwise arose from sleeping problems experienced by the Sleepwise team.

-Akimoto Nobuhiro, who leads wellness support innovation initiatives for Panasonic, hopes that Göbie and Sleepwise can eventually be brought to market.
+Akimoto Nobuhiro, who leads wellness support innovation initiatives for Panasonic, hopes that, after further refinement, Göbie and Sleepwise can be manufactured and brought to market.

 “The debut of these products and experiences at SXSW will be the first step toward getting them to market and into the hands of consumers, who can use them to transform the way they manage wellness,” Nobuhiro said.
 “Working with Parsons, the leading art and design school, amplifies our ongoing efforts to foster a collaborative culture and accelerate innovation.”